AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 >
 > …
 >
 > What the impenetrable omnipotence of bureaucracy harbors is divine enjoyment.
->
-> **Slavoj Žižek** in *The Pervert’s Guide to Ideology*
+> {% cite 'Slavoj Žižek' 'The Pervert’s Guide to Ideology' '' %}

-{% epigraph 'text-body-of-epigraph' 'author-of-epigraph' 'citation-of-epigraph' %}
+>test